Kazakhstan–United Kingdom relations: Cooperation in the law-enforcement field

 in September 2020, President Kassym-Zhomart Tokayev, announced in his Address to the Nation the transition to the ‘service police model’ with the local police to be based on the principle of the ‘police close at hand’ (politsiya v shagovoi dostupnosti).
 According to one senior official from the Ministry of Internal Affairs, this model envisions having police precincts within walking distance of local communities and beat cops as authoritative and resourceful managers mobilising communities in solving their local problems.
 It tries to emulate community safety partnerships, which had been implemented in the UK in the late 1990s under Tony Blair who had been Nazarbayev’s consultant in the 2010s.
 While very few within the police understood what a ‘service police model’ meant in practice, the Minister of Internal Affairs Erlan Turgymbayev has already reported to President Kassym-Zhomart Tokayev about refurbishing dilapidated police precincts and the building of new ones.

 Meetings and business relations

+In October 1991, the first-ever visit by the President of the Kazakh SSR, Nursultan Nazarbayev, to the United Kingdom took place, laying the foundation for the dynamic development of bilateral relations.

+The first President of Kazakhstan, Nursultan Nazarbayev, visited the United Kingdom on nine occasions, in 1991, 1992, 1994, 1997, 2000, 2006, 2012, 2013, and 2015.
+During Nazarbayev’s presidency, Kazakhstan was visited by members of the British Royal Family, including the heir to the British throne, Prince Charles (1996); Princess Anne (1993); Prince Richard, Duke of Gloucester (2000 and 2017); the UK’s Special Representative for Trade and Investment, Prince Andrew (2003, 2006, 2007, and 2010); and Prince Michael of Kent (2009).

+From 30 June to 1 July 2013, the Prime Minister of the United Kingdom, David Cameron, paid the first state visit in the history of bilateral relations to Kazakhstan.
+The visit concluded with the adoption of a Joint Statement on Strategic Partnership between the two countries.

 Foreign Minister Boris Johnson hosted Kazakh Foreign Minister Kairat Abdrakhmanov in London in November 2017.

 Kazakh President Nursultan Nazarbayev appointed Richard Evans, the former chief executive of BAE Systems, head of Samruk, a state-owned holding company that controls five Kazakh companies, on 23 October 2006.

 Kazakhstan and the UK steadily advance their economic cooperation through various conferences and intergovernmental forums.
 One of such forums was held in London in October 2018.
 Titled as "Kazakhstan Global Investment Forum 2018," the event brought together more than 150 business executives.
 The outcome of the forum was the conclusion of a number of agreements with British companies in the fields of transport and logistics, metallurgy, energy, agriculture, engineering, and in the field of developing the healthcare system infrastructure.